Right To Information

 - you are in financial hardship – we take that to mean that you are on income support payments (we would usually ask to see evidence that you are in receipt of Centrelink or Veterans Affairs payments);

-- where you are a member of parliament and the application is in connection with their official duty; or
+- you are a member of parliament and the application is in connection with your official duties; or

 - you are able to give us information which shows that the information sought is intended to be used for a purpose that is of general public interest or benefit.

 - Make sure you have looked for the information before you make a formal application, because if the information is otherwise available your application may be refused without the return of your application fee.

 - We will check your application to make sure we have the information we need and that you have paid the application fee (or we will waive the fee).

 - We may transfer your application to another public authority if we do not believe we are best placed to provide you with the information.

 - Before your application is accepted, we may need to contact you to ask you about your application, this will help us to understand your request.

 - Once we have done these steps an officer will assess your application against the Right to Information Act 2009 and let you know the outcome of that process in writing.

 - You will be notified of the decision on your application for assessed disclosure as soon as practicable, but in no more than 20 working days of the application being accepted.